awslabs/damo/USAGE.md

 ### DAMON Monitoring Results Structure

-The unit of the monitoring result is called as a record.
-Each record contains monitoring results snapshot that retrieved for each kdamond/context/DAMOS scheme/target combination.
-DAMOS scheme is in the combination because `damo` uses `DAMOS applied regions` feature of DAMON for efficient monitoring results retrieval.
-Hence, the number of records that `damo show` will show to users would depend on how many kdamond/context/target combination is being used by them.
+The biggest unit of the monitoring result is called 'record'.
+Each record contains monitoring results snapshot that retrieved for each kdamond/context/target combination.
+Hence, the number of records that `damo show` will show depends on how many kdamond/context/target combination exists.

 Each record contains multiple snapshots of the monitoring results that retrieved for each `aggregation interval`.
-For `damo show`, therefore, each record will contain only single snapshot.
+For `damo show`, therefore, each record will contain only one single snapshot.

-Each snapshot is configured with regions information.
-Each region information contains the monitoring results including the start and end addresses of the memory region, `nr_accesses`, and `age`.
-Number of regions per snapshot would depend on the `min_nr_regions` and `max_nr_regions` DAMON parameters and actual data access pattern of the monitoring target address space.
+Each snapshot contains regions information.
+Each region information contains the monitoring results for the region including the start and end addresses of the memory region, `nr_accesses`, and `age`.
+The number of regions per snapshot would depend on the `min_nr_regions` and `max_nr_regions` DAMON parameters, and actual data access pattern of the monitoring target address space.

 ### `damo`'s way of showing DAMON Monitoring Results